Zijie0110/Project2/README.md

      box=sample(1:N)
      #repeat nreps times，calculate the total times of success of all prisoners
     }
-    print(paste0('The probability of all prisoner succeeding in finding the prisoner number:',c/nreps)) }
+    print(paste0('The probability of all prisoner succeeding in finding the prisoner number:',c/nreps)) # calculate the probability of strategy 2
+  }
   #strategy 3 Open n boxes randomly
   if(strategy==3){